Calculator Component

 5. Save your module.

-Preview your module in Express View Express View is how your end-user views you application.
+Preview your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View., and test it out:

 Resources